gammapy/gammapy-meetings/dev-meetings/2025/2025-07-18/README.md

  * Gammapy Developer Meeting on Zoom (direct link on Slack)
 # Agenda

+- Short report from the Scipy 2025 conference (Axel)

 ### Documentation
 - general updates made to tutorials to be formatted correctly
 - added documentation on skipping github actions to the dev how to